rna-editing1/lodei/README.md

 * `lodei` for differential RNA editing analysis.

 Keep in mind to set the `--library` parameter of `lodei` properly.
-If you are unsure what kind of library type (strandedness) your data is, have a look at the [FAQ](#how-do-i-infer-the-library-type-(strandedness)-of-my-data) and https://github.com/rna-editing1/getlibtype
+If you are unsure what kind of library type (strandedness) your data is, have a look at the [FAQ](#how-do-i-infer-the-library-type-of-my-data) and https://github.com/rna-editing1/getlibtype

 ## FAQ